arthurtumanyan/monitis-nosql-monitors/MongoDB-monitor/mongodb_monitor.md

 __Install/configure__

- Install M3 according it's installation rules
+ Install M3 according it's installation rules.
  Be sure you have mongostat installed (this tool is coming with MongoDB installation package).
  Try *'which mongostat'* to check existence of *mongostat*